-In 1996, Ken and Rosalie retired to the Aldrich ancestral farm in Westmoreland.
-He was active in the Westmoreland Historical Society, Westmoreland United Church, and a loyal patron of Westmoreland Public Library.
+In 1996, after having resided in North Reading MA for 20 years, Ken and Rosalie retired to the Aldrich ancestral farm in Westmoreland.
+Ken was active in the Westmoreland Historical Society, Westmoreland United Church, and was a loyal patron of Westmoreland Public Library.

 Ken was an excellent storyteller, entertaining his extended family and friends.
 He was a quiet and humble man who nevertheless left a warm shadow; enriching the lives of all who crossed his path.